Fakir Mohan Senapati: Short stories

 His "Rebati" (1898) is widely recognized as the first Odia short story.
 It is the story of a young innocent girl whose desire for education is placed in the context of a conservative society in a backward Odisha village, which is hit by the killer epidemic cholera.
 His other stories are "Patent Medicine", "Daka Munshi", "Adharma Bitta" etc. His short stories are complied in books "galpa swalpa-1 and 2".

 Poem

 He wrote a long poem, Utkala Bhramanam, that first appeared in 1892.
 Literally meaning Tour of Odisha, this poem, in reality, is not a travelogue but a commentary on the state of affairs in the Odisha of that time, written in a satirical manner.

-Family members
+Family

 Senapati married Leelavati Devi in 1856 when he was aged thirteen.
 She died when he was 29 leaving behind a daughter.
 In summer 1871, he married Krushna Kumari Dei, who died in 1894 leaving behind a son and a daughter.